 When beginning a career as an artist, it is very important to make sure that you have a unique professional name.
 This is your personal ‘brand name’ and you never want it to be confused with other performers.
 You may miss out on work or royalties!

-Spotlight shares name guidelines with Equity which are outlined below.
+Spotlight shares many name guidelines with Equity which are outlined below.

 In other words – use the same name for your Spotlight membership, your Equity card, any other organisations / unions, and on all professional documentation pertaining to your career.

-For Spotlight, click here and type in the name in the box in the 'Your Professional Name' section.
+For Spotlight use our name checker and type in the name in the ‘Check your name’ section.
 If a performer comes up that means there’s already a Spotlight member with that name and you will be required to choose another.
 Please note however, if a name does not come up in the search it does not mean a name is immediately available.
-If you want to request a change of name in Spotlight please email [email protected]
+Please see below for information about diminutives and initials etc.

 When joining Equity, names are reserved on receipt of a full or student membership form, which can be obtained from 020 7379 6000 or Equity.
 Equity receives applications on a daily basis and cannot guarantee the availability of names over the phone or web.
 Equity also represents singers, designers, stage managers, stunt performers and variety artists (amongst a wide range of performers), so it may be that another member will already have your chosen name.